 Transforming Community-Led Health Research Ways of Knowing Symposium

-In August, roughly 45 community members and advocates will gather in Greenville, North Carolina, to engage in peer networking and heartfelt conversations about overcoming the systemic barriers to developing and sustaining authentic and meaningful community-led health research partnerships.
-This symposium is co-organized with Hope to Thrive and Community-Campus Partnerships for Health.
+In August, roughly 45 community members and advocates gathered in Greenville, North Carolina, to engage in peer networking and heartfelt conversations about overcoming the systemic barriers to developing and sustaining authentic and meaningful community-led health research partnerships.
+This symposium was co-organized with Hope to Thrive and Community-Campus Partnerships for Health.

 Event Co-Organizers